Danakane/Redcat/README.md

 ## Upload/Download

 redcat provide basic data exfiltration using base64 encoding.
 While it can easily download any file, the upload function is much more limited in performance and can't be used to transfert any file bigger than a few Mb.

+file uploads can be performed via the `upload` command.

+file downloads can be performed via the `download` command.

 ## Capture